kenwalger/root-beer-reviews/README.md

 - **Admin Interface**: Full CRUD operations for root beers, reviews, and metadata
 - **Public Interface**: Browse and filter root beers with beautiful, themed UI
 - **Audit Trails**: Track creation and updates with timestamps and user information
+- **Progressive Web App (PWA)**: Installable on mobile and desktop with offline support
+- **Admin Navigation**: Seamless admin access from public pages when logged in
+- **Default Data Seeding**: Pre-populated flavor notes, colors, and serving contexts

 ## Tech Stack